-- The standard name must match that of the target variable in the physics scheme. - The type, kind, shape and size of the variable (as defined in the host model Fortran code) must match that of the target variable. - The attributes units, rank, type and kind in the host model metadata must match those in the physics scheme metadata. - The attribute active is used to allocate variables under certain conditions.
-It must be written as a Fortran expression that equates to .true. or .false., using the CCPP standard names of variables. active attributes for all variables are .true. by default.
-See Section 6.2.1 for details. - The attributes optional and intent must be set to F and none, respectively. - The local_name of the variable must be set to the name the host model cap uses to refer to the variable. - The metadata section that exposes a DDT to the CCPP (as opposed to the section that describes the components of a DDT) must be in the same module where the memory for the DDT is allocated.
+- The standard name must match that of the target variable in the physics scheme. - The type, kind, shape and size of the variable (as defined in the host model Fortran code) must match that of the target variable. - The attributes units, rank, type and kind in the host model metadata must match those in the physics scheme metadata. - The attributes optional and intent must be set to F and none, respectively. - The local_name of the variable must be set to the name the host model cap uses to refer to the variable. - The metadata section that exposes a DDT to the CCPP (as opposed to the section that describes the components of a DDT) must be in the same module where the memory for the DDT is allocated.
 If the DDT is a module variable, then it must be exposed via the module's metadata section, which must have the same name as the module. - Metadata sections describing module variables must be placed inside the module. - Metadata sections describing components of DDTs must be placed immediately before the type definition and have the same name as the DDT.

 '''

 module example_vardefs

 implicit none

 !!> \section arg_table_example_vardefs

-!! \htmlinclude example vardefs.html
+!! \htmlinclude example_vardefs.html

-11
+!!

 integer, parameter

+integer

 :: r15 = selected_real_kind(15)

-integer

-:: ex_int
+:: ex int

 real(kind=8), dimension(:,:) :: ex_real1

 character(len=64)

 :: errmsq

 logical

 :: errflq

 !!> \section arg_table_example_ddt

 !! \htmlinclude example_ddt.html

-11
+!!

-type ex ddt
+type ex_ddt

 logical

 :: 1

 real, dimension(:,:) :: r

 end type ex_ddt

 type (ex_ddt) :: ext

 end module example_vardefs

 '''